tangentsoft/pidp8i/doc/os8-run.md

 * Attach the system that will do the work on rk0.
 It must exist.
 * Create a new rk05 image, `os8-v3f-build.rk05` but preserve pre-exising versions of the same image.
-* Copy the source `BUILD.PA` from the POSIX environment into the OS/8 environment.
+* Copy the source `BUILD.PA` from the POSIX environment to the OS/8 environment.
 * Run `PAL8` to assemble `BUILD.PA` into `BUILD.BN`.
 * Run `ABSLDR` to load `BUILD.PA` into memory.
 * Save the run image of `BUILD` as an executable on `RKB1:` of the new rk05 image.